ArunFrey/oss_twitter/01_analyse_twitter_data.md

 </tbody>
 </table>

 One of the challenges with Twitter data is that it is unclear whether someone who tweets about a protest actually participates in it.
 Information on the geo-location of users allows us to assess whether or not a user tweeted from within the protest march.

-The above, using open source GIS softwares, means we can easily locate individuals to within the route of a protest march, providing a confident measure of participation
+The above, using open source GIS softwares, means we can easily locate individuals to within the route of a protest march, providing a confident measure of participation.

 # Estimating ideology